GoldenAchiever/year100millionbc/index.md

 You’ll need a set of polyhedral dice (d4, d6, d8, d10, d12, d20), and something to write with.<br><br>

 The game is written and designed by <a href="https://bsky.app/profile/golden-achiever.bsky.social" target="_blank">Golden Achiever</a>.
+<br><br>
+Rules based on Into the Odd by Chris McDowall www.bastionland.com